MuensterImagingNetwork/MINCourses_ImageAnalysis/docs/basic/analysis/tutorial_3_analysis.md

-## Tutorial 3: Analyse Your Images
+## 🛠 Tutorial 3: Analyse Your Images

+### 🎯 Learning Objective

+- Combine Fiji’s core tools to preprocess images, segment relevant structures, and extract measurements from your data.

+---

 ###3.1.
 Simple Thresholding